 Cover for theft or lost luggage and personal items

-This includes diagnosis and treatment, including pharmaceutical benefits (medications), hospital services and maternity services – but it doesn’t cover seeing a GP, private specialists, a trip in an ambulance or an emergency flight home.
+This may include diagnosis and treatment, pharmaceutical benefits (medications), hospital services and maternity services – but it doesn’t cover seeing a GP, private specialists, a trip in an ambulance or an emergency flight home.

-This is where travel insurance comes in handy, as its coverage for medical emergencies and medical evacuation and repatriation (going home) can help you to cover those costs.
+This is where travel insurance can come in handy, as its coverage for medical emergencies and medical evacuation and repatriation (going home) could help you to cover those costs.

 Driving in New Zealand